Sex, Empathy, Jealousy: How Emotions And Behavior Of Other Primates Mirror Our Own

 I don't know a single colony of bonobos in captivity that is not led by a female.
 In the wild, we now know that most of the time, also at the top of the hierarchy, it's females more than males.
 Bonobos are a very female-dominated society.

-If you ask, 'How do these females get to the top?'
-That's an interesting problem. ...
+If you ask, 'How do these females get to the top?' — that's an interesting problem. ...
 Age and personality are the main factors.
 There's actually very little open competition and politics going on, [in contrast to] the way it is among the males.
 If you wait long enough, you get old enough and you have a strong personality, you can be the alpha.

-In both bonobos and chimps I very rarely see a middle-aged female dominating these older females.
+In both bonobos and chimps, I very rarely see a middle-aged female dominating these older females.
 If you have a group [of] a few 25-year-old females and a few 40-year-old females, and the 40-year-olds really are physically not as strong as the 25-year-olds, I can tell you ... it's going to be the 40-year-old females who were at the top.
 That's a very different situation from the males.
-In the males if you get too old, you get weaker and you're going to be kicked out of the top position.
+In the males, if you get too old, you get weaker and you're going to be kicked out of the top position.

-On how Capuchin monkeys experience unfairness
+On how capuchin monkeys experience unfairness

-If you give both monkeys pieces of cucumber they're perfectly fine and they will [take it and eat it] 25 times in a row without any problems.
+If you give both monkeys pieces of cucumber, they're perfectly fine, and they will [take it and eat it] 25 times in a row without any problems.
 If you give both of them grapes — and grapes are 10 times better than cucumber — they also perform 25 times without problems.
 The trouble starts when you feed one monkey grapes and the other one cucumber.
-The one who is shortchanged (because cucumber is not as good) then starts to refuse and actually becomes agitated and may throw the cucumber out, or may at least stop performing and sit in the corner and not [do] the test anymore — which is very strange because the food is normally good.
-And any [other] time you give a piece of cucumber to one of these monkeys they will eat it, but under these circumstances they don't.
+The one who is shortchanged (because cucumber is not as good) then starts to refuse and actually becomes agitated and may throw the cucumber out or may at least stop performing and sit in the corner and not [do] the test anymore — which is very strange because the food is normally good.
+And any [other] time you give a piece of cucumber to one of these monkeys, they will eat it, but under these circumstances they don't.
 So they get sort of pissed off at the whole situation. ...
 It's an inequity of response.
 It has to do with fairness.

-On what he calls "anthropodenialism"
+On what he calls "anthropodenial"

-I think anthropomorphism is not such a big deal with species that are close to us, and that's why I invented the word anthropodenial, which is the opposite.
+I think anthropomorphism is not such a big deal with species that are close to us, and that's why I invented the word "anthropodenial," which is the opposite.
 [It means] that you deny that there are connections between humans and other species.
 And actually, entire areas in the university — like philosophy, anthropology [and] parts of psychology — they are anthropodenial. ...
 They're saying that the human mind and the human spirit are so totally different, we cannot compare them with what a monkey or a dolphin or [another] animal is doing.
 They are denying that connection, which I think is detrimental and is actually much more dangerous, in my opinion, because anthropodenial has a lot of negative side effects in my mind.
 It's much more dangerous than anthropomorphism.

 Roberta Shorrock and Mooj Zadie produced and edited the audio of this interview.
 Bridget Bentz and Molly Seavy-Nesper adapted it for Shots.